educata/everrest/docs/product.md

 # Product

-In the product module, users can obtain different types of products with paginated data, which means that almost all the returned data will be paginated.
+In the product module users can obtain product data.
+Almost all endpoints support pagination.

 Base URL: